Digital Citizenship - JSS one Note

 [Image of proper computer ergonomics and posture]

 Technology should not hurt your body.
-Practice Ergonomics by sitting straight and follow the 20-20-20 rule (look away from the screen every 20 minutes) to prevent eye strain.
+Practice Ergonomics (sitting straight) and follow the 20-20-20 rule to prevent eye strain.

 7. Digital Communication